Entrapment (film): Filming locations

 Duart Castle, the location of MacDougal's hideout.

 Principal photography took place from June to October 1998.
 Filming locations for the film include Blenheim Palace, Savoy Hotel London, Lloyd's of London, Borough Market, London, Duart Castle on the Isle of Mull in Scotland, the Petronas Towers in Kuala Lumpur (with other filming completed at Pinewood Studios) and the Bukit Jalil LRT station.
 However, the signage at this station that was used for the movie was Pudu LRT station instead of Bukit Jalil.

 Reception

-The film was a box office success, grossing over $87 million in the US and $212 million worldwide.
-According to the review aggregator website Rotten Tomatoes, 40% of critics have given the film a positive review based on 85 reviews, with an average rating of 5.2/10.
+The film was a box office success, grossing $87 million in the US and $212 million worldwide.
+On review aggregation website Rotten Tomatoes, 40% of critics have given the film a positive review based on 85 reviews, with an average rating of 5.2/10.
 The site's critics consensus reads, "A poorly developed plot weighs down any potential chemistry between the movie's leads."
-At Metacritic, the film has a weighted average score of 54 out of 100 based on 24 critics, indicating "mixed or average" reviews.
-However, critics such as Janet Maslin of The New York Times, New York Magazine, the Chicago Sun-Times, Variety and Desson Howe/Thomson of The Washington Post praised the film.
-CinemaScore gave the film a "B" grade from an A+ to F scale.
+On Metacritic, the film has a weighted average score of 54 out of 100 based on 24 critics, indicating "mixed or average" reviews.

+Critics such as Janet Maslin of The New York Times, New York Magazine, the Chicago Sun-Times, Variety and Desson Howe/Thomson of The Washington Post praised the film.
+Audiences surveyed by CinemaScore gave the film a "B" grade from an A+ to F scale.